ReaganD1/Project1-Reagan_Dhar/README.md

 # AND101 Project 1 - Hello, Squirrel!

-Submitted by: Reagan Dhar
+Submitted by: **Reagan Dhar**

-Time spent: 5 hours spent in total
+Time spent: **5** hours spent in total

 ## Summary

-**Hello Squirrel** is an android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.  **Change or add to this description**
+**Hello Squirrel** is an android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.  **This app has a profile that includes the user's bio and 3 hobbies about themselves.**

 If I had to describe this project in three (3) emojis, they would be: **🙂👍🏻🙁**